Noise-robust preparation contextuality shared between any number of observers via unsharp measurements: Sequential scenario

 This leads to preparation contextuality whenever $\eta_k>1/(v_k\sqrt{n})$.
 This can be used to recursively calculate the critical pairs $(\eta_k,v_{k})$.
 Thusly, we arrive at the following result. \begin{result} The number of observers who can independently share the preparation contextuality enabled by Alice's ensemble is at least $n$. \end{result} \begin{proof} Consider that each Bob tunes the sharpness of his measurement so as to just violate the inequality \eqref{ineq}, but not more.
 Expressing the measurement sharpness $\eta_k=\sin\theta_k$, where $\theta_k \in [0,\pi/2]$, we thus require $\sin \theta_k = 1/(v_k\sqrt{n})$.
 On the other hand, a trivial lower bound on the quality factor of Bob$_k$'s measurement is $f_k = \left(1+(n-1)\cos \theta_k\right)/n\geq \cos \theta_k$.
 Squaring, and using the expression for the critical value of $\sin\theta_k$ above, we find that $f_k^2\geq 1-1/(v_k^2n)$.
 Since the visibility of the next Bob is $v_{k+1}=v_kf_k$, we have $v_{k+1}^2=v_k^2f_k^2\geq v_k^2\left(1-1/(v_k^2n)\right)$.
 Hence, the decrease in visibility from each Bob to the next is bounded by $v_k^2-v_{k+1}^2\leq 1/n$ which together with $v_1=1$ gives $v_{k+1}^2\geq 1-k/n$.
 This implies that the visibility of the $n$th Bob is at least $v_n\geq 1/\sqrt{n}$, which is precisely the condition for violating the preparation noncontextuality inequality. \end{proof}

 Thus by suitably choosing $n$, an arbitrary long sequence of observers can share the preparation contextual correlations enabled by Alice's ensemble.
-Moreover, we show in Appendix (section B) that for the considered class of quantum strategies, the number of observers who share preparation contextuality can be no more than $n$.
-Also, as shown in Appendix (section C), one can share preparation contextuality between any number of observers also in a scenario in which none of the Bob's knows his position in the sequence.
+Moreover, we now show that for the considered class of quantum strategies, the number of observers who share preparation contextuality can be no more than $n$.
+Consider the quality factor $f_k$ of the the measurement of Bob$_k$.
+We can find upper and lower bounds on $f_k^2$ in the following manner.
+First, for a lower bound,